collabnix/docker-community-extensions/README.md

 ## List of Docker Marketplace Extensions

-Here is a list of suggestions or ideas for new Docker Extensions:
+Here is a list of Docker Extensions available in Docker Hub:

 | S.No. | Name of Extensions                                     | Description              | Docker Desktop | DockerHub | Popularity |
 |-------| ------------------------------------------------------- | ------------------------- | ------------------------- |------------------------- | ------------------------- |